idtsitsharsh/Student-Portal/README.md

 ## Contribution

 Feel free to fork this repository and contribute to improving the dashboard.
 If you have any suggestions or improvements, open an issue or submit a pull request.

----

-This `README.md` should help others understand how to use your project and how to set it up.
-If you need any further details or modifications, feel free to ask!